bondagit/aes67-linux-daemon/README.md

 This directory contains the AES67 daemon source code.
 The daemon can be cross-compiled for multiple platforms and implements the following functionalities:

+* communication and configuration of the ALSA RAVENNA/AES67 device driver
 * control and configuration of up to 64 sources and sinks using the ALSA RAVENNA/AES67 driver via netlink
 * session handling and SDP parsing and creation
-* HTTP REST API for control and configuration
+* HTTP REST API for the daemon control and configuration
-* SAP discovery protocol and SAP browser
+* SAP sources discovery and advertisement compatible with AES67 standard
-* mDNS sources discovery (using Avahi) and SDP transfer via RTSP
+* mDNS sources discovery and advertisement (using Linux Avahi) compatible with Ravenna standard
+* RTSP client and server to retrieve or return SDP files via DESCRIBE method
-* IGMP handling for SAP, RTP and PTP multicast traffic
+* IGMP handling for SAP and RTP sessions

 The directory also contains the daemon regression tests in the [tests](daemon/tests) subdirectory.
-To run daemon tests install the ALSA RAVENNA/AES67 kernel module enter the [tests](daemon/tests) subdirectory and run *./daemon-test -l all*

 See the [README](daemon/README.md) file in this directory for additional information about the AES67 daemon configuration and the HTTP REST API.

 ### [webui](webui) directory ###